imckee-dev/find-book-quotes-ms/README.md

 3. `node app.js` from root to start server.
 4. `npx jest` to run Jest/Supertest tests.

-**Thing of note**: I ran the steps on my local Mac machine on its terminal.
-Notably, not the flip servers. `node app.js` may or may not connect on the flip servers, but to be safe, for testing try on your local machine.

-The code here is pretty elementary Node/Express, but you're welcome to check for security purposes before running.

 #### How to REQUEST:
 - After running `node app.js`, and the server responds,
 - On `/` (home page), enter an author, any text (exact match or a keyword) to look for in a quote, AND/OR a tag (functionally a genre) associated with the quote.